BerjisTech/GiftersClub-iOS/BUILD_IOS.md

 - Keep Info.plist permission strings specific: e.g., “Camera is used for livestreams and to capture photos/videos for your posts.”
 - Ensure the app shows the IAP UI and a flow to purchase for the reviewer with clear steps.

+App Services toggles (in ASC → App Information → App Services):
+- Turn ON: In‑App Purchases, Push Notifications.
+- Sign in with Apple: turn ON if you offer any third‑party sign‑in elsewhere.

 ## 13) IAP Review Info and Common Statuses

 Where to add: ASC → Your App → In‑App Purchases → select `gift_token` → Review Information.